HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_168/ilo6_chassis_resourcedefns168.md

 The link to the collection of drives within this chassis Drives is a link (`"@odata.id": URI`) to another resource.

+### EnvironmentMetrics

+The link to the environment metrics for this chassis.
+EnvironmentMetrics is a link (`"@odata.id": URI`) to another resource.

 ### EnvironmentalClass